arazd/pifia/README.md

                              last_block=True)
 model.load_weights('pretrained_weights/pifia_weights_i0')
 ```
 Note that if you want to load custom PIFiA weights (from training in step A), you need to change the weights path.
+Loading the model should take ~1min.

 **B2.
 Extract single-cell features**